 The project began in 2021 with the signing of financing and collaboration agreements between the stakeholders, the procedures for the acquisition of the premises that will house GDN staff and the first trainings of the project.

-In partnership with Foundation for Studies and Research on International Development (FERDI) and Center for Studies and Research on International Development (CERDI), GDN is organising its first joint event under the project - the Global Development Conference 2022 on Tax Policy for Sustainable Development in Clermont-Ferrand.
+In partnership with Foundation for Studies and Research on International Development (FERDI) and Center for Studies and Research on International Development (CERDI), GDN organized its first joint event - the Global Development Conference 2022 on Tax Policy for Sustainable Development in Clermont-Ferrand in November 2022.

 The GDN-Europe office operates from FERDI and can be contacted at: